Justlearn

 It’s an excellent choice.

-No matter if you prepare yourself to start studying or you’ve been into the Japanese for some time, there’s always one question floating in your mind: How long does it take to learn Japanese.
+No matter if you prepare yourself to start studying or you’ve been into Japanese for some time, there’s always one question floating in your mind: How long does it take to learn Japanese.

 If you are reading this, you’ve probably figured out that you’re not the only one wondering this.